I spent most nights in 2014 desperately scrounging the web for conversations and information on addiction and self-improvement.

-Eventually it got to where I couldn’t help but imagine just how bad I’d feel (right after) if I were to give in.
-Being unable to ignore the consequences enabled me to quit for about a year.
+Eventually it got to where I couldn’t help but imagine just how bad I’d feel if I were to give in.
+That perspective enabled me to quit for about a year.

-At fifteen, all I wanted to do was trade up from the shame and disappointment I felt to something hopefully far better and more rewarding.
+At 15, all I wanted to do was trade up from the shame and disappointment I felt to something hopefully far better and more rewarding.

 Tantric sex has become quite a novel idea in western culture—something we might equate with the likes of Shaolin monks or Reiki.
-It’s like many cool ideas that get needlessly spun into costly sciences with built-in mythologies.
+It’s like many cool concepts that get needlessly spun into costly sciences (with their own built-in mythologies).
 The basic idea of Tantra is just learning to slow down and relax before and during sex, allowing each aspect and sensation to occur as naturally as possible without tensing or forcing anything.

 I mean, go read the lyrics to Relax, by Frankie Goes to Hollywood.

 There’s something about the American (or western) psyche that seems to approach sex in precisely the wrong way.
-It’s glamorized, hyped up, and sold as something to always get absolutely as much of as possible.
+It’s glamorized, hyped up, and sold as something to always have as much of as possible.

 Compulsive sex is a slippery slope.
 Degrees of kink are added to rekindle dying thrills, replacing natural pleasures with what, at its core, amounts to obligation.

-By contrast, if your goal is to make sexual experiences the most pleasurable they can be . . . and you succeed . . . then the thrill never goes.
-It’s actually sort of like always returning to the best parts of puberty: the innocence, the longing, and the pure enjoyment of really desiring and then appreciating every moment.
+If your goal is to make your sexual experiences the most pleasurable they can be, and you succeed, then the thrill never goes away.
+It’s sort of like always returning to the best parts of puberty: the innocence, the longing, and the pure enjoyment of real desire and fulfillment.

-That’s the opposite of the binding-obligation nature of addiction: that feeling of needing and giving huge amounts of time to acquiring some fix.
+That’s the opposite of the binding-obligation nature of addiction: that feeling of needing and acquiring some fix.

-My personal opinion: If young people especially used masturbation to practice experiencing every part of sex this way (including the waiting), I think they’d enjoy their sex lives a lot more.
+My personal opinion: If young people used masturbation to practice appreciating every part of sex (including the waiting), I think they’d enjoy their sex lives a lot more.

-Beyond just sex, addiction takes you ever closer to a state where you find no pleasure or joy in whatever it is anymore.
+Beyond just with sex, addiction takes you ever closer to a state where you no longer find pleasure or joy in whatever you’re addicted to.
 That’s a bad relationship.

-The same method I share in all these articles and throughout my Facing Addiction story is that the way to restore your relationship with whatever you’re addicted to—the way to find balance and control so you can live the way you want to—is to find a way that works for you to go public with your real experience.
+As I’ve been sharing, the way to restore the relationship—the way to find balance and control so you can live the way you want to—is to find a way that works for you to go public with your real experience.

-So, just for fun: Pretend you and whatever you’re addicted to are sitting next to each other in a counselor’s office.
+Just for fun: Imagine you and whatever you’re addicted to are sitting next to each other in a counselor’s office.
 Your entire history and all your feelings have been brought to light.
 The counselor has revealed your next steps in your own words; and no matter what you do or how you hesitate, those next steps are always perfectly clear and impossible to ignore or escape.

-Your real experience is the truth to uncover, and your own story is the counselor.
-Let it leave you with no choice but to take all your next steps toward improving your relationships with everything in your life.
+Well, your real experience is the truth to uncover; and your shared story is the counselor.
+Let it leave you with no choice but to take your own next steps toward improving your relationships with everything in your life.

-As with sex, the goal of making any experience the best it can be (of having the best relationship with whatever you do or use) isn’t a line you’ll ever actually “cross.”
-It’s a state you can always be moving closer to, always making progress.
+The goal of making any experience the best it can be (of having the best relationship with whatever you do or use) isn’t a line you’ll ever actually cross.
+It’s a state you can always be moving closer to, always making progress…

 Going public simply makes not doing so less and less acceptable to you.

-Here’s where sex addiction might be a little different than others.
+Here’s where sex addiction might be a little different from others.
 With weed, for example, the compulsion seems more constant (even right after using).
-For me, getting high isn’t really like a goal to get to and through (like an orgasm can be when sex is compulsive); it’s more like a consistent desire for “just a little more.”

 So here’s to better relationships all around.